JesseWright/idb/README.md

 - Styles
 - countries of note
 - mediums of note

 ### Connections
 - connects to works
 - connects to artists
-- connects to styles
+- connects to mediums

-## Styles:
+## Mediums:
 - common colors (the api has a good set for this)
-- average age of a piece in this style
+- average age of a piece in this medium
 - founding artists
 - avg dimensions
-- images of the style
+- images of the medium
+- contributing artists
+- contributing countries

 ### Connections:
 - connects to works
 - connects to artists